-1. (a) (i) Explain SN_2 reaction with stereo chemical evidence (ii) What are non-classical carbocations?
-Explain them. (or)
+- 1. a. (i) Explain SN2 reaction with stereo chemical evidence. - (ii) What are non-classical carbocations?
+Explain them.

-- (b) (i) Describe neighbouring group participation reactions of Oxygen and Halogens with an examples. - (ii) Write a note on nucleophilic substitution reaction at allylic and trigonal carbons - 2. (a) (i) Explain SE1 and SE2 reactions with examples. - (ii) Write a note on halogenations of ketones and carboxylic acids with examples (or) - (b) (i) Write a note on SE^i reaction and migration of double bonds - (ii) Describe halogenations of sulphoxide and sulphones - 3. (a) (i) Explain optical isomerism of biphenyls and spirans - (ii) Write about racemization and resolution with examples
+- b. (i) Describe neighbouring group participation reactions of Oxygen and Halogens with an examples - (ii) Write a note on nucleophilic substitution reactions at allylic and trigonal carbons - 2. a. (i) Explain SE1 and SE2 reactions with examples - (ii) Write a note on halogenations of ketones and carboxylic acids with examples.

+- b. (i) Write a note on SEi reaction and Migration of double bonds - (ii) Describe halogenations of sulphoxide and sulphones. - 3. a. (i) Explain Optical isomerism of biphenyls and spirans. - (ii) Write about racemisation and resolution with examples.

-- (b) (i) Describe the properties of geometrical isomers. - (ii) Write the conformational analysis of cyclohexane with an example - 4. (a) (i) Write any two synthesis and reactivity of Oxirane - (ii) Explain any two synthesis and reactivity of Indole
+- b. (i) Describe the properties of geometrical isomers. - (ii) Write the conformational analysis of cyclohexane with an example. - 4. a. (i) Write any two synthesis and reactivity of Oxirane. - (ii) Explain any two synthesis and reactivity of Indole.

-- (b) (i) Describe the synthesis and properties of Pyridine(ii) Write a note on coumarins and chromones with examples - 5. (a) (i) Explain the synthesis of a-pinene - (ii) Write any synthesis of progesterone
+- b. (i) Describe the synthesis and properties of Pyridine. - (ii) Write a note on coumarins and chromones with examples.

+- 5 a. (i) Explain the synthesis of α pinene - (ii) Write any synthesis of progesterone.

-- (b) (i) Explain triglycerides with examples - (ii) Write the structure elucidation of cholesterol
+- b. (i) Explain triglycerides with examples. - (ii) Write the structure elucidation of cholesterol.

-MODEL QUESTION PAPER ANDHRA UNIVERSITY SCHOOL OF CHEMISTRY REVISED SYLLABUS FOR PHYSICAL CHEMISTRY SPECIALIZATION SEMESTER-I Paper- IV: PHYSICAL CHEMISTRY-I
+MODEL QUESTION PAPER ANDHRA UNIVERSITY DEPARTMENT OF CHEMISTRY M.Sc.
+Chemistry (Previous) Semester-I Paper- IV: PHYSICAL CHEMISTRY-I (Effective from 2021-2022 admitted batch)